fortio/tclock/README.md

   -bounce int
         Bounce speed (0 is no bounce and normal mouse mode); 1 is fastest, 2 is slower, etc.
   -box
-        Draw a simple box around the time
+        Draw a simple rounded corner outline around the time -breath
+        Pulse the color (only works for RGB)
   -color string
-        Color to use RRGGBB or one of: red, brightred, green, blue, yellow, cyan, white, black (default "red") -color-box string
+        Color to use RRGGBB or one of: none, red, brightred, green, blue, yellow, cyan, white, black (default "red") -color-box string
-        RGB color box around the time
+        Color box around the time
-  -inverse
+  -debug
+        Debug mode, display mouse position and screen borders -inverse
         Inverse the foreground and background -no-blink